What to do in a crisis

 018-471 69 00

-Counsellors, psychologists, physicians, occupational health nurse work at the Student Health Reception.
+Counsellors, psychologists and a doctor work at the Student Health Reception.

 - University Church/Chaplaincy, Övre Slottsgatan 7, 1st floor.